P R E C A L C U L U S

 5! is a factor of 8!, and therefore the 5!'s cancel.

-The upper factorial is the upper index of P, while the lower factorial is the difference of the indices.
+The upper factorial is that of the upper index of P, while the lower factorial is the difference of the indices.

 Example 3.
 Express 10P4 in terms of factorials.

 The upper factorial is the upper index, and the lower factorial is the difference of the indices.
-When the 6!'s cancel, the numerator becomes 10· 9· 8· 7.
+When the 6!'s cancel, the fraction reduces to 10·9·8·7.

 This is the number of permutations of 10 different things taken 4 at a time.